 Extensive writing of warrants, reports, and other papers.

-• Willingness to sign a confidentiality agreement and maintain a high degree of confidentiality
+Willingness to sign and maintain a confidentiality agreement.

-• Willingness to submit to an advanced background check
+Willingness to submit to an advanced background check and drug test.

 Ability to meet all hiring and retention requirements, including passage of a drug test.